First prize: £1000

 Entries submitted posthumously or on behalf of another person will not be eligible.

-£5 for each group of five poems to be paid via the NCLA webstore or cheque.
+£5 for each group of up to five poems to be paid via the NCLA webstore or cheque made out to "University of Newcastle upon Tyne".

 Entries must be written in English.

-Poems to be single-spaced and a line count noted at the top of the first page.
+Poems to be single-spaced and a line count noted at the top of each poem, or at the beginning of the document.

 Entries must show no name, address or identifying marks other than the title.
-Please include your name and contact information in a separate covering letter or email.
+For postal entries, please include your name and contact details (ideally including an email address) on a separate covering letter.

-Online entries should be a single file containing all five poems, attached to an email sent to firstname.lastname@example.org
+Online entries should be a single file containing all five poems, to be submitted online once the entry fee is paid.

-The filename of online entries must be the title of the entry (or of the first poem in the entry) and must be either a .doc, .docx, .rft, .wps, .pdf or .txt file.
+The file type of online entries must be either a .doc, .docx, .rft, .pdf or .txt file.

 Under no circumstances can alterations be made to poems once entered.